jro31/jethro-codes/_articles/projects/meals-of-change.md

 ### Authentication

-Authentication while working on a Rails monolith is easy.
-Generally it involves the Devise gem, but regardless, having the user login in the same place that you verify them makes things simple.
+Authentication while working on a Rails monolith is fairly straight forward.
+Often it involves the Devise gem, but regardless, having the user login in the same place that you verify them makes things simple.
 Having these two parts in serparate services adds some complexity.

 Fighting my instinct was to again use Devise, I ultimately decided to use Rails' built-in `has_secure_password`.